KaimiHuang/Quantifying-News-Sentiment-and-Its-Correlation-with-Stock-Price-Changes/README.md

 *Quantifying News Sentiment and Its Correlation with Stock Prices through Sentiment Analysis*

 ## Project Description
 *This project aims to answer the question, "Are news sentiment and stock prices correlated?" by developing a program to 1) analyze sentiment about a stock in news, and 2) determine whether there is a correlation between sentiment and stock price.
 The motivation for the project is to utilize computational power and machine learning algorithms to answer the research question.
 The question is important as it is widely believed that market sentiment is one of the main factors that drive price.
 Due to the limitation of lack of market sentiment data, I am assuming that market sentiment can be extracted from financial news.
-Therefore, being able to answer this question analytically using data may provide insight to stock price fluctuations.
+Therefore, being able to answer this question analytically may provide insight to stock price fluctuations.

-The analytical procedure is broken down into 3 parts: 1) train a model to quantify sentiment in news, 2) predict sentiment in historical news articles using the model, and 3) calculate and visualize the correlation between sentiment and stock prices.
+The analytical procedure is broken down into 3 parts: 1) train a model to quantify sentiment in news, 2) use the model to predict sentiment in historical news articles, and 3) calculate and visualize the correlation between sentiment and stock prices.

 Model-training involves data wrangling, feature extraction, and model selection.
 Train and test data is from FinancialPhraseBank-v1.0 (https://huggingface.co/datasets/takala/financial_phrasebank).
 Feature extraction is done via TF-IDF (Term Frequency-Inverse Document Frequency), where a feature matrix is produced.
 Then, features will be fed to a Multinomial Logistic Regression classifier for training.
 The classifier is trained to classify a sentence to have positive sentiment (+1), neutral sentiment (0), or negative sentiment (-1).
 GridSearch is used to perform cross validation and select the best combination of parameters for the classifier.
 The best model is tested for accuracy using test data.
 This is a very basic model.
 If time permits, other models such as bert will also be considered.